khanson679/kilobyteofhelium.net/posts/2022/linux-adventures.md

 I started doing all my work on my Linux Mint install, only switching back to Windows when absolutely necessary, which it rarely was.

 I transitioned from Microsoft Office to LibreOffice.
-LibreOffice Writer was already quite good, actually superior to Word in many ways.
-Calc, the spreadsheet app, was perfectly adequate for my purposes.
-Impress, the PowerPoint equivalent, was pretty bad (it still is), but that didn't really matter to me.

 Some of my programs, like Firefox and Dropbox, were already available on Linux, so no change there.
 I switched from Notepad++ to Sublime Text, and couldn't be happier.
 I really only missed two things: Age of Empires (an RTS game) and Sibelius (music composition software).